simbrant/copulaboost/README.md

     re-fits the component where the pair-copula distributions can be different from Gaussian, if specified.

-In addition to additive copula regression, implemented in the method copulaboost::copulaboost, this package also contains a standalone method that implements copula regression, where $(Y, \mathbf{X})$
+In addition to additive copula regression, implemented in the method copulaboost::copulaboost, this package also contains a standalone method that implements copula regression, where $(Y, \mathbf{X})$ can be modeled via a general R-vine (or a D-vine, if specified), and the conditional expectation computed from the vine copula model.
+In order to do this, i.e., to be able to compute the conditional expectation, the structure of the copula regression model is selected under the condition that $Y$ must be in the top node of the vine.